devonnlai/ailab2025-3/typescript/02-play-with-text/02-ts-doc.md

     return response.choices[0].message?.content || "";
   }
   async categorizeText(text: string, maxTokens: number = 30): Promise<string> {
     const messages = [
-      { role: "system", content: "You are a helpful AI assistant that categorizes text into a single appropriate category." }, { role: "user", content: `Please categorize the following text into exactly one category (like technology, business, politics, health, etc.).
+      { role: "system" as const, content: "You are a helpful AI assistant that categorizes text into a single appropriate category." }, { role: "user" as const, content: `Please categorize the following text into exactly one category (like technology, business, politics, health, etc.).
 Return only the category name, nothing else.\n\n${text}` }
     ];

     const response = await this.client.chat.completions.create({